AlexBethel/ros4nix/README.md

 `ros4nix` is a program for managing ROS using Nix and NixOS.
-It is not a direct *port*, per se, of ROS to Nix, as no ROS software ever gets compiled or downloaded into the Nix store itself; rather, it manages an Ubuntu virtual machine into which ROS is installed in the traditional manner.
+It is not a direct *port*, per se, of ROS to Nix, as no ROS software ever gets compiled or downloaded into the Nix store itself; rather, it manages a highly customized Ubuntu container system into which ROS is installed in the traditional manner.

 The project has a few major goals:
 - Portability.
 ROS itself is difficult to port to new operating